QiWei19/OnlineCalendar/README.md

 Users can register and log in.

-Registered users can create, delete, tag, edit and share events
+Registered users can create, delete, tag, edit and share events.

 # Screen Shots
 ![ScreenShot](1.png)